Go on to Part Seven

 Oct.
 5 Paris, France Pavillon de Paris

 Banco opened the show.
 This was another of the four concerts recorded for use on the PLAYING THE FOOL album.
 Excerpts from Octopus, The Runaway/Experience, So Sincere and Peel the Paint/I Lost My Head on that album came from this concert.
-The entire remaining source tape has now been remixed and remastered for inclusion in the UNBURIED TREASURE boxset.
+In 2015, an Alucard reissue of OCTOPUS had a bonus track of Excerpts from Octopus taken from this concert which included a bit of Derek’s spoken introduction, never previously released.
+The entire existing source tape has was finally remixed and remastered for inclusion in the UNBURIED TREASURE boxset.
 It contains not quite the complete show, but is well over an hour in length.
 John recalls a nerve-wracking moment that played out in Paris while he and Gary were doing some after dinner sightseeing along the banks of the Seine.
 They noticed a student riot taking place on the river’s opposite shore when suddenly, a portion of the rioters split from the group and ran across the bridge towards them.
 As the students ran by, baton wielding police in close pursuit, John and Gary held their ground but yelled out, “Anglais!
 Anglais!”
 The police apparently understood and left them alone, continuing to chase after the rioters.
 Relieved, John and Gary quickly returned to their hotel.
 This could have taken place at the band’s Nov.
 29, 1975 Paris gig, but this one seems more likely, as they had a day off for sightseeing before moving on to Brussels.

 Paris ticket Oct.
 5, 1976